 Criteria Excellent (4) Proficient (3) Adequate (2) Inadequate (1) Provides a well organized speech with Very well organized.
 Well organized.
 Organized.
 Lacks organization. appropriate introduction and Attention grabbing introduction.
 Suitable introduction.
 Has an introduction.
 Poor introduction. conclusion.
 Convincing conclusion.
 Appropriate conclusion.
 Has a conclusion.
 Poor conclusion.
-Provides main points that are well-documented, compelling, All main points are well- documented and supported by numerous, compelling facts.
+Provides main points that are well- documented, compelling, All main points are well- documented and supported by numerous, compelling facts.
 All main points are documented and supported by fact.
 Main points somewhat supported.
 Little to no support of main points. supported with facts, developed clearly and concisely, and focused on the topic.
 Clearly and concisely presented.
 Clearly and concisely presented most of the time.
 Clearly and concisely presented some of the time.
 Not clearly and/or concisely presented.
 Remains focused on topic throughout entire presentation.
 Remains focused on topic during most of presentation.
 Remains focused on topic during some of presentation.
 Little to no focus on topic.
-Uses appropriate gestures, movements Excellent gestures and eye contact.
-Appropriate level of gestures and eye Some gestures and Little, if any, gestures and and eye contact. contact. eye contact. eye contact.
-Conversational presentation.
-Somewhat conversational presentation.
-Presentation rehearsed and mechanical.
+Uses appropriate gestures, movements and eye contact.
+Excellent gestures and eye contact.
+Appropriate level of gestures and eye contact.
+Some gestures and ove contact Little, if any, gestures and Conversational presentation.
+Somewhat conversational presentation. eye contact.
+Presentation rehearsed and mechanical. eye contact.
 Presentation poorly delivered.
 Utilize note cards appropriately.
 Moderately relies on note cards.
 Relies on note cards.
 Totally relies on note cards.

-Speaks clearly and understandably using standard, edited English with correct mechanics Excellent mechanics throughout.
-Few mechanical errors.
-Some mechanical errors.
-Many/ numerous mechanical errors. (pronunciation, sentence structure and grammar) relative to audience.
-Very appropriate presentation relative to audience.
-Majority of presentation appropriate to audience.
-Presentation inappropriate to some members of the audience.
-Inappropriate presentation relative to audience.
-Tone is respectful and civil.
-Tone is somewhat respectful and civil.
-Neutral tone.
-Tone was disrespectful.
-Provides appropriate handouts and/or visual aids.
-Provides entire audience with useful, presentation quality handouts.
-Provides entire audience with handouts.
-Provides majority of audience with handouts.
-Did not provide audience with handouts.
-Audiovisual aids contain appropriate amount of information.
-Most audiovisual aids contained appropriate amounts of information.
-Audiovisual aids contained too much or too little information.
-No audiovisual aids.
-Grammatically correct material.
-Few grammatical errors.
-Some grammatical errors.
-Many/ numerous grammatical errors.
+Speaks clearly and understandably using standard, edited English with correct mechanics cellent mechanics bughout. • Few mechanical errors. • Some mechanical errors. • Many/ numerous mechanical errors. (pronunciation, sentence structure and grammar) relative to audience. pres y appropriate sentation relative to lience. • Majority of presentation appropriate to audience. • Presentation inappropriate to some members of the audience. • Inappropriate presentation relative to audience.
+Ton civil ne is respectful and I. • Tone is somewhat respectful and civil. • Neutral tone. • Tone was disrespectful.
+Provides appropriate handouts and/or visual aids. with vides entire audience n useful, presentation ality handouts. • Provides entire audience with handouts. • Provides majority of audience with handouts. • Did not provide audience with handouts. app diovisual aids contain propriate amount of prmation. • Most audiovisual aids contained appropriate amounts of information. • Audiovisual aids contained too much or too little information. • No audiovisual aids. immatically correct terial. • Few grammatical errors. • Some grammatical errors. • Many/ numerous grammatical errors.